arnodelorme/optimize_montage/README.md

 # Dependencies

-This program requires EEGLAB to be installed.
+This program requires MATLAB and [EEGLAB](https://eeglab.org/) to be installed.

 # Usage